 This $6 million initiative is a co-investment between the WA Agricultural Research Collaboration (WAARC) and several partners, including the Cooperative Research Centre for Developing Northern Australia (CRCNA) and the Cotton Research and Development Corporation (CRDC).

-The project aims to achieve this by:
+The Cropping Enabled Cattle project is achieving this by:

 • looking to create better synergies between the diverse Ord River Irrigation Area and Western Australia’s long-running northern pastoral sector.